andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcodaw/_index.md

 4\.3.9 – At side change, clans can take a maximum of 5 minutes for a break, the match is to resume after that time.
 When the 5 minutes are up, spectators can be removed freely.
 Staying in spectator will lead to the automatic loss of the round.

 4\.4.0 – If a clan does not ready up in time after side change, it will lead to forfeiting rounds and eventually a forfeit loss for the violating clan.

+4\.4.1 – A maximum of four teams from each group will progress into the knockout stage.

 #### **5. Demos and Screenshots**